 INTRODUCTION

-The training and assessment of participants seeking formal qualification as a Master of AtoN Management through the award of an IALA AtoN Level 1.2 Certificate by an Accredited Training Organisation is exactly as set out in IALA model course L1.1 which should be referred to before the delivery of this course.
+The training and assessment of participants seeking formal qualification as a Master of AtoN Management through the award of an IALA AtoN Level 1.2 Certificate by an ATOs is exactly as set out in IALA model course L1.1 which should be referred to before the delivery of this course.

 COURSE MODULES

 A modular system enables the Training Organisation to modify the course content and provide any revisions to the objectives as required.
 Having determined what needs to be taught to whom, Instructors or Course Facilitators or Assessors should draw up lesson plans which match the detailed syllabus for each module and the references in that module to teaching material suggested for the course.
-Lesson plans can often be in the form of structured Microsoft PowerPoint® presentations (see G1100 article 2.3 concerning PowerPoint presentations developed by the IALA World-Wide Academy).
+Lesson plans can often be in the form of structured presentations (see G1100 article 2.3 concerning presentations developed by the IALA World-Wide Academy).

 Lesson plans shown in Part 5 of this model course assume that all participants will receive instruction in all sub-elements of the complete syllabus.
-Reference publications that are unlikely to change in the medium term (e.g. UNCLOS and SOLAS) that the Instructor may wish to use are listed under each modular subject element.
-References to IALA publications are contained in the PowerPoint lectures which form part of the IALA World-Wide Academy’s TMS.
+Reference publications that are unlikely to change in the medium term (e.g. UNCLOS and SOLAS) that the Instructor may wish to use, are listed under each modular subject element.
+References to IALA publications are contained in the presentation lectures which form part of the IALA World-Wide Academy’s TMS.
 These are updated at least every six months and will be available to Accredited Training Organisations that have signed a Memorandum of Understanding (MoU) with IALA (see article 2.3 in IALA Guideline G1100).
 Accredited Training Organisations should add local publications and training aids as appropriate.

 The level of competence required from a potential Master of AtoN Management is shown for each element or sub-element as required.
 These are graded from level 1 (basic understanding) to level 4 (detailed understanding).
 Details are at Table 1 in model course L1.1.